tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 >
 >  - path constraints,
 >  - path optimization objectives, and
->  - path assocociations
+>  - path associations
 >
-> Note, unless overriden under a specific path of the TE tunnel, the TE tunnel's primary path constraints, optimization objectives, and associations are inherited by the primary reverse path, secondary path and secondary reverse path.
+> Note, unless overridden under a specific path of the TE tunnel, the TE tunnel's primary path constraints, optimization objectives, and associations are inherited by the primary reverse path, secondary path and secondary reverse path.

 lsps: